What services does Thomas Embling Hospital deliver?

 The project team undertook a comprehensive co-design and engagement process to ensure people with lived experience of mental ill-health could help shape the planning and design of the upgraded Thomas Embling Hospital.
 This included patients, carers, staff and researchers.

 When will construction on the expansion project start?

-Major construction on the hospital’s existing footprint is expected to begin in late 2022.
+Major construction on the hospital’s existing footprint is expected to begin by early January 2023.

 Why is a temporary carpark required?